 Books That Made an Impact in 2022

 My 2022 reading list was more eclectic.
 Rather than the usual mix of technology, business, and run-of-the-mill self-help books, I included a few other genres.
-One of the reasons was my newfound passion for the Enneagram theory, which entailed textbooks on the subject.
+One reason was my newfound passion for the Enneagram theory, which entailed textbooks on the subject.
 Another new category arose from my new goal in publishing, which involved learning more about the industry.

 But the most impactful books were the ones involving self-discovery.
-Investors have been on a bumpy ride for almost a year, with the markets gyrating like Jennifer Lopez in Hustlers.
 Maintaining awareness of corporate developments without getting distracted by market noise - while keeping anxiety at bay - has not been easy for many of us.
 We are prone to fixations, fears, anger, shame, blind spots, and biases.
 Investing is as much about understanding businesses as managing oneself on this long, winding, lifelong journey.

 With that in mind, here are the best books I have found useful in developing a healthier inner landscape to cope with the unexpected.